tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 082.md

 - She tells that not everyone got out of the Castle after the meteor struck.
 	- The Royal Steward refused to leave the King.
 He failed.
 He may still be there.
 	- The castle has protections on the walls.
 Similar to the Gargoyles on the walls enclosing the city, there is something similar.
 There are also tower dragons.
+	- The Diamond of Mount Kadath is believed to be in the Royal Vaults
 	-